-Parameter Definition -h url Specify the dfESP publish and subscribe standard URL in the form "dfESP://host:port/project/ contquery/window". -i interface Specify the name of the network interface on the local machine from which to capture packets. -p radius http Specify the protocol type of packets to be captured. -f packetfields Specify a list of fields to be extracted from captured packets. -g gdconfig Specify the name of the guaranteed delivery configuration file. -l native solace tervela rabbitmq Specify the publish/subscribe transport.
-The default is native . -j trace debug info warn error fatal off Specify the logging level.
-The default is warn. -y logconfigfile Specify the name of the logging configuration file.
-The default is none. -C configfilesection Specify the name of section in /etc/ connectors.config to parse for configuration parameters, in the form " [section] " -b blocksize Specify the event block size.
-The default value is 1. -e Specify that events are transactional. -t Specify to append an ESP_TIMESTAMP field to each published event. -d vendorID Specify the vendor ID field to match when capturing the Attribute-Specific field in a Vendor-Specific attribute in a Radius Accounting-Request packet. -v vendorType Specify the vendor type filed to match when capturing the Attribute-Specific field in a Vendor-Specific attribute in a Radius Accounting-Request packet.
+Parameter Definition -h url Specifies the dfESP publish and subscribe standard URL in the form "dfESP://host:port/project/contquery/window". -i interface Specifies the name of the network interface on the local machine from which to capture packets. -p protocol Specifies the port number associated with the protocol type of packets to be captured. -f packetfields Specifies a list of fields to be extracted from captured packets.
+You must specify "payload:string" when the protocol type is not 80 (http) or 1813 (radius). -g gdconfig Specifies the name of the guaranteed delivery configuration file. -l native solace tervela rabbitmq Specifies the publish/subscribe transport.
+When you specify solace, tervela, or rabbitmq transports instead of the default native transport, use the required client configuration files specified in the description of the C++C_dfesppubsubSetPubsubLib() API call. -j trace debug info warn error fatal off Specifies the logging level.
+The default is warn. -y logconfigfile Specifies the name of the logging configuration file.
+The default is none. -C configfilesection Specifies the name of section in /etc/ connectors.config to parse for configuration parameters, in the form "[section]" -b blocksize Specifies the event block size.
+The default value is 1. -e Specifies that events are transactional. -t Specifies to append an ESP_TIMESTAMP field to each published event. -d vendorID Specifies the vendor ID field to match when capturing the Attribute-Specific field in a Vendor-Specific attribute in a Radius Accounting-Request packet. -v vendorType Specifies the vendor type filed to match when capturing the Attribute-Specific field in a Vendor-Specific attribute in a Radius Accounting-Request packet.